historical-navigation-and-cartography

 Navigation Tools and Their Impact

-- Astrolabe for measuring the altitude of stars
+- Astrolabe for measuring star altitude

-- Sextant for precise navigation
+- Sextant for precise angle readings

 Mapping New Worlds

-- Influence of mapping on trade routes
+- Influence of mapping on trade route planning (e.g., spice routes)

 - Colonization efforts driven by cartographic knowledge